 - No inventory or franchise taxes

 - The #1 business climate in the Midwest and #5 in the Nation

 - A regional workforce of over one million people

 The state has invested heavily in economic development with free education and training in high-demand fields through its Next Level Jobs program.
 This program offers free job training to local residents in Indiana’s in-demand industries such as manufacturing, building and construction, health and life sciences, IT and business services, and transportation and logistics.
 It will also provide reimbursements of up to $50,000 for Indiana employers that train employees in these fields, paving the way for extensive future economic growth.

 In addition to being the perfect spot for a logistics hub, Indianapolis is also a great place to live.
 Often described as a big city with a small-town feel, it offers a low unemployment rate, an affordable cost of living, an exciting sports scene (home to six professional sports teams and of course, the Indy 500), and is the home of an innovative food scene with a variety of craft breweries and distilleries.
 Learn more about what there is to do in Indy.

 Learn more about the ITS Logistics Indianapolis Location

 Our Indianapolis 3PL is strategically located in Whitestown, Indiana.
-It offers the ideal location for a Midwest distribution center and is the perfect complement to our West Coast distribution center in Reno, NV.
-With over 2 million square feet across all of our distribution facilities and a knowledgeable team of distribution, fulfillment and warehousing experts, we can offer you a unique nationwide solution that will help you grow your business.
+It offers the ideal location for a Midwest distribution center and is the perfect complement to our West Coast distribution center in Reno, NV and our Southern distribution center in Dallas/Fort Worth, TX.
+With over 3 million square feet across all of our distribution facilities and a knowledgeable team of distribution, fulfillment and warehousing experts, we can offer you a unique nationwide solution that will help you grow your business.
 Give us a call to learn how we can help you with your supply chain needs today.